 I’ve also had a couple of short stories published in the magazine, Angels on Earth.

-I’m married for 32 years and don’t have any children.
-In the 90’s, I wrote a deeply personal book about my struggle with infertility (using a different author name).
+In the 90’s, I wrote and published a deeply personal book about my struggle with infertility (using a different author name).
 The book is no longer available.
 I wrote a little more in depth about this topic in my blog post, Daily Prompt: The Road Less Traveled.

 In place of children, we got our first dog (on left – Australian Shepherd, Piezon) when I was in my thirties, and he and I connected at the heart.
 His time to leave us came in June of 2009.
 We adopted a three-year-old Aussie, already named Max, in March 2011 (below).